Horrible Bosses: Plot

-Nick Hendricks and Dale Arbus are friends who despise their bosses.
-Nick works at a financial firm for the sadistic Dave Harken, who hints at a possible promotion for Nick for months, only to award it to himself.
-Dale is a dental assistant being sexually harassed by his boss, Dr. Julia Harris, who threatens to tell his fiancée Stacy that he had sex with her unless he actually has sex with her.
-Nick and Dale's friend, accountant Kurt Buckman, enjoys working for Jack Pellit at a chemical company, but after Jack unexpectedly dies of a heart attack, the company is taken over by Jack's arrogant, cocaine-addicted son Bobby, whose apathy and incompetence threaten the future of the company.
+Nick Hendricks, Dale Arbus and Kurt Buckman are friends working in Riverside, California who despise their bosses: Nick works at a financial firm for the sadistic Dave Harken, who hints at a possible promotion for Nick for months, only to award it to himself; Dale is a dental assistant being sexually harassed by his boss, Dr. Julia Harris, who threatens to tell his fiancée Stacy that he had sex with her unless he actually has sex with her; Kurt enjoys working for the kind-hearted Jack Pellit at his chemical company, but after Jack unexpectedly dies of a heart attack, the company is taken over by Jack's arrogant, cocaine-addicted son Bobby, whose apathy and incompetence threatens the future of the company.

-At night, over drinks, Kurt jokingly suggests that their lives would be happier if their bosses were no longer around.
-Initially hesitant, they eventually agree to kill their employers.
-In search of a hitman, the trio meet Dean "Motherfucker" Jones, an ex-con who agrees to be their "murder consultant."
-Jones suggests that Nick, Kurt, and Dale kill each other's bosses to hide their motivations, while making the deaths look like accidents.
+At night, over drinks, Kurt jokingly suggests that their lives would be happier if their bosses were no longer alive.
+Initially hesitant, they eventually agree to kill their bosses.
+In search of a hitman, the trio meet Dean "Motherfucker" Jones, an ex-con who offers to be their "murder consultant."
+Jones suggests that they kill each other's bosses to hide their motives, while making the deaths look like accidents.

-The three reconnoiter Bobby's house, and Kurt steals his phone.
-They next go to Harken's house, where Kurt and Nick go inside while Dale waits in the car.
-Harken returns home and confronts Dale for littering, but then has an allergy attack from the peanut butter on the litter.
-Dale saves Harken by stabbing him with an EpiPen.
-Nick and Kurt think Dale is stabbing Harken to death and flee, with Kurt accidentally dropping Bobby's phone in Harken's bedroom.
-The next night, Kurt watches Julia's home, but she seduces and has sex with him.
-Nick and Dale wait outside Bobby's and Harken's houses, respectively, to commit the murders.
-Harken discovers Bobby's phone in his bedroom and uses it to find his address, suspecting his wife Rhonda is having an affair.
-He drives over and kills Bobby, while Nick secretly witnesses the murder.
+The trio poke around Bobby's house, and Kurt steals his phone.
+They next go to Harken's house, where Kurt and Nick go inside while Dale waits in the car as a lookout, but Harken returns home and confronts Dale for littering, and then has an allergic reaction from the peanut butter on the litter.
+Dale saves Harken by stabbing him with an EpiPen, but Nick and Kurt think Dale is stabbing Harken to death and flee, with Kurt accidentally dropping Bobby's phone in Harken's bedroom.

+The next night, Kurt watches Julia's home, but she seduces and has sex with him, while Nick and Dale wait outside Bobby's and Harken's houses, respectively, to commit the murders.
+Harken discovers Bobby's phone in his bedroom and uses it to find his address, suspecting his wife, Rhonda, is having an affair with Bobby.
+Harken drives over and shoots Bobby dead, while Nick secretly witnesses the murder.